modxcms/fred/docs/acls/permissions.md

 # Permissions
-Here's a complete list of permissions available for Fred.Most of these permissions has it's usage in mgr and frontend contexts, however there are few that will apply only for mgr or frontend context.
+The following sections list the permissions available for Fred.
+The subhead is the permission key used in code, followed by a brief description of where and what those permissions control Most of these permissions can be used both with the `mgr` context and front-end contexts like `web`.
+However there are few that only apply to `mgr` or front-end contexts.

-For example, if you apply `fred` permission to mgr context, you'll be able to see Fred's CMP, if you apply it to frontend context, you'll be able to use Fred from frontend (if enabled for the template).
-If you apply `fred_settings` permission to `mgr` context, nothing will happen as this permission is used only on frontend, but if you apply it to any frontend context, you'll be able to see the Settings tab.
+For example, if you apply the `fred` permission to the `mgr` Context, users will see the Fred Extra in the Manager.
+If you apply it to a front-end context, the Fred controls will apear when browsing the site from the front-end (if assigned to a page’s Template).
+Applying the `fred_settings` permission to `mgr` context will do nothing as this permission is only used in front-end to be able to see the Settings tab in the sidebar menu.

-## General
+## General Permissions
 #### fred
-View Fred
+View Fred in the Manager or front-end Contexts

 #### fred_settings
 View the Settings menu in the front-end sidebar